Article Contents

 Step 1 - Select Lightspeed as POS

-3. Select Lightspeed from the list of POS providers
+Select Lightspeed from the list of POS providers (In this list, "Lightspeed" represents L Series)

-4. Before starting the setup process, use the checkboxes to configure how your POS Items from Lightspeed appear in WISK.
+Before clicking the "Set up", use the checkboxes to configure how your POS Items from Lightspeed appear in WISK.
 For descriptions of each checkbox, please see the "Customizing Your Sales Data / POS Items" section below

 Note: This opens Lightspeed's login page in a new window.
 If nothing appears, please temporarily disable your browser's pop-up blocker and try again.